turingschool/front-end-curriculum/projects/module-3/vrad.md

 <section class="answer">
 ### Extensions

+1. Incorporate an interactive map into your app!
-1. Implement a map that shows where all of the listings are located when a user goes to the `/areas/:area_id` route for a specific listing area.
+- Implement a map that shows where all of the listings are located when a user goes to the `/areas/:area_id` route for a specific listing area.
+- When a user clicks on a listing marker on the map, you should display an info box that includes:
+  - An image of the listing
+  - A link to the specific listing pages
 2. Have your user and favorites data persist in `localStorage`.
 Think about when you want to store it and when it should be removed.
 </section>